 Stop overpaying SaaS vendors and under-serving your team due to a lack of awareness of your software stack.
 While tracking these growing elements manually is nearly impossible, a robust SaaS management software offers the solutions you need to pull your head out of the subscription weeds and take control.

 Ramp’s corporate charge card comes with an automated vendor management platform built-in.
-This consolidates your licenses and accounts into one centralized hub, allowing you to monitor and seamlessly track your SaaS subscriptions.
+This consolidates your licenses and accounts into one centralized hub, allowing you to streamline SaaS subscription management.
 With it, you’ll be able to identify overspending and automate your procurement process.
-Plus, thanks to the Control Center, you’ll be able to ask the right questions and properly identify the best business decisions for your situation.
+You’ll be able to ask the right questions and properly identify the best business decisions for your situation.